jamespheffernan/words-on-phone/docs/implementation-plan/8-week-roadmap.md

 - [2025-05-22] Web Audio API requires proper TypeScript declarations for webkitAudioContext to support older browsers.
 - [2025-05-22] jsdom environment is required for testing React hooks that interact with DOM APIs like AudioContext.
 - [2025-05-22] Project has nested structure with React app in `words-on-phone-app/` subdirectory.
 Always run dev/build commands from the words-on-phone-app directory, not the root.
 Root package.json is just a stub with minimal scripts.
 This prevents server confusion and 404 errors.

+**CUSTOM CATEGORY DELETION FEATURE (2025-01-27):** ✅ Added one-click deletion functionality for custom categories with confirmation dialog and proper cleanup.

+**Features Implemented:**
+1. **Delete Button UI**: Custom category buttons now display with a red "×" delete button positioned in the top-right corner
+2. **Confirmation Dialog**: Shows native browser confirm dialog with clear warning about permanent deletion
+3. **Complete Cleanup**: Deletes all phrases and request data associated with the category
+4. **UI Updates**: Automatically refreshes category list and switches to "Everything" if deleted category was selected
+5. **Visual Styling**: Custom categories have golden styling with ✨ icon and prominent delete buttons

+**Implementation Details:**
+- Added `deleteCustomCategory()` method to `categoryRequestService`
+- Added `handleCustomCategoryDeleted()` method to `phraseService` for cache management
+- Updated MenuScreen with delete buttons and confirmation logic
+- Added CSS styling for delete buttons with hover effects
+- Integrated with existing analytics and error handling

+**User Experience:**
+- Clear visual distinction between static and custom categories
+- Intuitive delete buttons that appear on all custom categories
+- Confirmation prevents accidental deletion
+- Graceful error handling with user feedback